On the Border: Background

 The band relocated back to California and hired Bill Szymczyk, who had produced The Smoker You Drink, the Player You Get by Joe Walsh—who was also managed by their manager Irving Azoff and who would go on to join the Eagles in late 1975—that interested the band.
 The band recorded the rest of the album at Criteria Studios in Miami and the Record Plant Studios in Los Angeles.
 They were allowed more input in how the album was made and enjoyed more freedom with Szymczyk in the making of the album.
 Szymczyk suggested they bring in a harder-edged guitarist to add slide guitar to the song "Good Day in Hell".
-Bernie Leadon suggested his old friend Don Felder, whom they had met and jammed with on a few occasions.
+Leadon suggested his old friend Don Felder, whom they had met and jammed with on a few occasions.
 The band was so impressed that they invited Felder to become the fifth Eagle.
 The only other track on this album on which he appeared was "Already Gone".
 They credited him as a late arrival on the album's liner notes.

 On the difference in sound between Johns' and Szymczyk's productions, Henley said: "There's a lot less echo with Bill, for one thing.
 There's more of a raw and funky presence.
 Glyn had a stamp he put on his records which is a deep echo that is really smooth like ice cream".
 He thought that the production on the two songs that Johns produced was good and necessary.
 Frey, however, found that L.A. country-rock records were "all too smooth and glassy", and wanted a "tougher sound".
 Their friend and collaborator JD Souther ascribed the change of producer to "Eagles' desire to get more of a live, thin sound on the albums".